 Ngeke Bengimele is an example of women in hip hop in Africa using braggadocio as a way to assert their position, while simultaneously highlighting the struggles women face in and outside of hip hop culture.
 You see this in the very first verse of the song as Awa Khiwe asserts herself as a queen, despite where she’s previously been:

 “Look, I’ve been around and l’m still here

 I’ve been a thug but l’m still Queen

 From the dirt but I stay clean”

-Throughout media in general (music, literature, film, etc.) we see a hyper sexualization of black women.
-So artists and songs like this, that go against the “single story” of black women that the media enforces, are extremely necessary.
-It is refreshing to see female artist making a positive impact within hip hop culture, and I hope to see more throughout the whole diaspora.
+Throughout media in general (music, literature, film, etc.) we see a hyper-sexualization of black women.
+So artists and songs like this, that go against the “single story” of Black women that the media enforces, are extremely necessary.
+It is important to see female artists making a strong impact within hip hop culture, and I hope to see more throughout the whole diaspora.